sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     exit(0)

-It should look like the image at the top, if it doesn't, then you did something wrong.
+open the file you just made:

-If the colors are not coming through you might have to add this line to the bottom of your /home/el/.profile or your /home/el/.bashrc
+    vi mypython.py

-    TERM=xterm-256color
+Now the code files should look like the images at the top.